August 27, 2016

 ONE WAY STREET (1950)

 Perennial double-crosser, Duryea, plays the gangster mastermind of a recent bank job.
-His partners are William Conrad, King Donovan and Jack Elam.
+His partners are William Conrad, King Donovan, and Jack Elam.
 The latter's brief role is irrelevant, though momentarily (stay with me here) resembles David Letterman after a horrible face plant and botched plastic surgery.
 Not many mobsters travel with their own doctor, James Mason, who immediately attends to Conrad’s flesh wound.
 In the mix is Marta Toren, who is supposed to be Duryea’s girl but she has a fondness for medical males.
 He does not trust the group.
 Toren in general.
 Duryea specifically.
 The slickest setup in the film has Mason giving Duryea something for his headache.
 A standard procedure after an intense heist.
 Mason

 is not exactly a model citizen, either.
 He closes his medical bag but also the matching bag with the 200 grand.
 He intends to walk out with both.
 Guns are drawn on Mason, but with his calm, understated delivery, he tells Duryea the “aspirin” he took will actually put him into convulsions in under two hours.
 Without the antidote, he will die.
 All three watch Mason and Toren leave.
 Donovan is particularly out of sorts over his disappearing share of the loot and in a rage attempts to shoot Mason from their second-story apartment.
 Duryea, literally, calls the shots in the gang and a bullet releases Donovan’s share.
 The King is dead.
 Sweating, Duryea hopes Mason’s long-distance call with the antidote will come true.

 Mason arrives on "a dark and stormy night" to find that Conrad has double-crossed Duryea, mortally wounding him.
 Conrad demands Mason take the stack of bills out of the leather bag.
 Stack after stack, Mason complies.
 But a surprise awaits Conrad with a bullet through the bottom of the bag.
 Toren rushes to meet Mason in the pouring rain and they embrace.
 With great relief, he confesses, “I really thought my number was up today.”
-Never say that at the end of a predictable film noir.
+Never say that at the end of a film noir.
 Let us just say he should have looked in both directions when crossing that one-way street.